 Tournament Format: 8 teams in a normal bracket, reseeded after the first round

-Recent History: Last year UMBC won the America East Championship on a buzzer-beating 3-pointer to upset top-seeded Vermont.
+Recent History: In 2018 UMBC won the America East Championship on a buzzer-beating 3-pointer to upset top-seeded Vermont.
 The Terriers then went on to become the first 16-seed to defeat a #1 seed in the NCAA Tournament when they topped Virginia in epic and hilarious fashion.
-Last year was the first time in 7 seasons that a team other than Albany, Stony Brook, or Vermont appeared in the America East title game.
+Vermont has appeared in four straight America East Championship Games.
+The Catamounts got revenge on UMBC in the title game last year.
+The last time a team other than Vermont, UMBC, Stony Brook, or Albany appeared in the Championship game was in 2011 (Boston U).

 Tournament Format: 14 teams with the top 4 getting byes to the quarterfinals and the bottom 4 teams playing in two play-in games.

 Recent History: The A-10 has been one of the most successful mid-major leagues at earning At-Large bids.
-Part of this is because the top seed has only won the tournament once in the last 8 years.
-Strangely, the most successful teams have come from the 4-seed, winning 5 of the last 10 titles.
-However, only once in the last decade has a team that did not get a first round bye (top 4 seeds) won the Tournament.
+Part of this is because the top seed has only won the tournament once in the last 9 years.
+Strangely, the most successful teams have come from the 4-seed, winning 5 of the last 11 titles.
+St Louis won the tournament last year from the 6th seed, just the second time in the last 12 years that a team won the A-10 without getting a first round bye (top four seeds).

 Tournament Format: 11 teams with 3 play-in games between the bottom 6 teams

 Recent History: Montana and Weber St have one of the best rivalries in the mid-major ranks.
-These two schools have dominated the Big Sky Tournament and at least one of them has appeared in each of the last 9 championship games.
+These two schools have dominated the Big Sky Tournament and at least one of them has appeared in each of the last 10 championship games.
 In that timespan the two schools have also faced off four times in the league title game.
 The Big Sky has been very successful at getting their top teams to the Big Dance.
 Only once in the last decade has a team outside the top 2 seeds won the the automatic bid.
-In fact, the top seed has won 7 of the last 8 tournaments.
+In fact, the top seed has won 8 of the last 9 tournaments.
+Montana has defeated Eastern Washington in the last two Big Sky title games.

 Tournament Format: The top 8 teams in the conference play in a normal bracket

 Recent History: The Big West has the most parity of any conference in basketball.
-In the last decade, 9 different teams have won the league’s automatic bid to the NCAA Tournament.
-The only team to win it more than once was UC Santa Barbara’s back-to-back run in 2010 and 2011.
-The only school in the conference that has not made the NCAA Tournament in the last decade is UC-Riverside.
+In the last 11 years, 9 different teams have won the league’s automatic bid to the NCAA Tournament.
+The only teams to win it more than once were UC Santa Barbara (who won back-to-back in 2010 and 2011) and defending champion UC Irvine who also won in 2015.
+The only current school in the conference that has not made the NCAA Tournament in the last decade is UC-Riverside.

 Tournament Format: All 12 teams play in the tournament with the top 4 seeds receiving byes

 Recent History: The first round bye has always provided a massive advantage in the C-USA tournament.
-The eventual tournament champion has come from the top 4 seeds in 10 of the last 11 years including 8 straight.
-However, the top seed has failed to win the tournament in 4 of the last 5 years (since Memphis left for the AAC in 2013).
-The Conference USA Champion has won first round games in the last three NCAA Tournaments.
-Middle Tennessee St upset #2 seed Michigan St and #5 seed Minnesota in 2016 and 2017 then Marshall defeated #4 seed Wichita St last year.
+The eventual tournament champion has come from the top 4 seeds in 11 of the last 12 years including 9 straight.
+However, the top seed has failed to win the tournament in 4 of the last 6 years.
+Old Dominion winning from the top seed last year was the first time since Memphis left for the AAC in 2013.
+The Conference USA Champion has won first round games in the last three of the last four NCAA Tournaments.
+Middle Tennessee St upset #2 seed Michigan St and #5 seed Minnesota in 2016 and 2017 then Marshall defeated #4 seed Wichita St in 2018.

 Tournament Format: The top four teams play in a normal bracket.

 Recent History: The Ivy League was the last holdout from having a conference tournament and held their inaugural four-team tournament in 2017.
-This is the third year of the Ivy League having an official tournament.
-Penn’s title last year was the first time a team other than Princeton, Harvard, and Yale won the Ivy League since 2010.
+This is the fourth year of the Ivy League having an official tournament and has had three different champions thus far.
+Harvard, Yale, and Penn have appeared in all four tournaments.
+Princeton has appeared in 3 of 4 tournaments, missing in 2018.
+These four teams have dominated the last decade, earning all of the Ivy League’s automatic bids.

 March 11, 14-16